 - Queen – Questions: anytime you ask someone a question, they must respond with another question or drink.
 Continue until someone else draws a queen.

-- King – Dirty Pint: Pour some of your drink into the glass as the centre of the table.
+- King – Dirty Pint: Pour some of your drink into the glass as the center of the table.
 The person who draws the fourth, last King in the deck drinks whatever’s in the middle glass.

 Ride the Bus is a drinking card game all about guessing.
 The whole game is split into four separate rounds, in which players take turns blindly guessing which category a card belongs to.
 To get started, sit in a circle, deal a face-down card to each player and play through the following rounds.
 Deal each player a new card at the start of each round: